regolith-linux/regolith-desktop-website/content/docs/reference/Releases/regolith-2.2-release-notes.md

 ### Changes in `ilia`:
 ```
+0ed7873 Add slight border to window in cases where background does not provide contrast
+164b0a6 Experimental change to app dialog to delegate to glib for desktop app source.
+Better local performance
+3a8ced2 Follow symlinks to desktop apps.
+Misc cleanup
+881358d Add flatpack dir to scan for desktop apps to address https://github.com/regolith-linux/ilia/issues/49
+675c63d Add snap app dir to default paths to enable firefox to be found on kinetic
 d1573ff Update version in build.
 Do not sort textlist entries.
 Add flag for no icon in textlist.
 6e4de4a Update selection logic to address https://github.com/regolith-linux/ilia/issues/44.
 Misc cleanup
 4683479 Simply use URI to launch selected app from tracker page.
 Address https://github.com/regolith-linux/regolith-desktop/issues/716